growdev/nomadmap/readme.md

 	- main.js  the bootstrap. add references to external libraries here
 	- router.js  this takes the url and parses it and decides which view to load

+	- boilerplate.js  copy and paste this file when creating a new view

 	- playgrounds/  a safe place to mess around with things in Parse

-- documents-and-design  there's a data model diagram and a diagram overview of the structure. source docs are omnigraffle
+- documents-and-design/  there's a data model diagram and a diagram overview of the structure.
+Source docs are [Omnigraffle](http://www.omnigroup.com/OmniGraffle)

 - todo.txt  list of quick fixes and tech things that need doing. working through the quick fixes is in here is a fast way to get introduced to the project.